-Hundreds mourn at funeral for slain 20-year-old Iowa student
+Tibbetts’ father: Hispanic locals ‘Iowans with better food’

+If convicted of murder, he faces life in prison without the possibility of parole.

+Within hours of Rivera’s arrest, Trump, Iowa Gov. Kim Reynolds and the state’s two U.S. senators said her death demonstrated the need to change immigration laws.
+Trump called for the election of more Republicans who would support such changes.

-BROOKLYN, Iowa (AP) - The father of Mollie Tibbetts, whose body was found last week in a central Iowa cornfield, asked hundreds of mourners to remember the 20-year-old by “celebrating something wonderful” rather than focusing on how she died.
+In his address at Brooklyn-Guernsey-Malcom High School, Rob Tibbetts asked mourners to remember his daughter by “celebrating something wonderful,” rather than focusing on how she died.

-Tibbetts was memorialized Sunday afternoon at a ceremony in the gymnasium of Brooklyn-Guernsey-Malcom High School in her hometown of Brooklyn, Iowa.

-Rob Tibbetts urged congregants to remember his daughter’s passion for life and her desire to help others.
-To highlight his call to celebrate “wonderful” things, Tibbetts recognized a couple who had just married the day before during his eulogy.
+Tibbetts urged the audience to remember his daughter’s passion for life and her desire to help others.
+To highlight his call to celebrate “wonderful” things, the father recognized a couple who had just married the day before during his eulogy.

-Cristhian Bahena Rivera has been charged with first-degree murder in Tibbetts‘ death.
-Authorities have said Tibbetts was abducted while running July 18.
-An autopsy shows she died from stab wounds.
+“Today, we need to turn the page.
+We’re at the end of a long ordeal,” he said.
+“But we need to turn toward life - Mollie’s life - because Mollie is nobody’s victim.
+Mollie is my hero.”

+Davenport Bishop Thomas Zinkula led the funeral Mass in the city of 1,500 where Mollie Tibbetts grew up.

 Copyright © 2018 The Washington Times, LLC.